itay-grudev/SingleApplication/README.md

 SingleApplication
 =================

-This is a replacement of the QSingleApplication for Qt5.
+This is a replacement of the QSingleApplication for ```Qt 5```.

+Keeps the Primary Instance of your Application and kills each subsequent instance.

 Usage
 -----